June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 The birds were in heaven being outside everyday

-June 18th - And the countdown hits 2! -
+June 18th - And the Countdown Hits 2! -

 Yes, that's right two states to go and we will have been through the entire contiguous United States!
 Very exciting if you ask us.
 We drove for about 7 hours

 today and drove through 6 states.
 Hmmm!
-Please keep in mind the reason I say this with shock is that there are some days that we drive for 10 hours and are
+Please keep in mind the reason I say this with shock is that there are some days that we drive for 10 hours and

-still in the same state that we started out in, so it makes us feel like we are bookin' when we pass through this many states in such a short time.
-Yes we realize
+are still in the same state that we started out in, so it makes us feel like we are bookin' when we pass through this many states in such a short time.
+Yes we

+one day.
 Both Rhode Island and Connecticut are very scenic to drive through.
-Especially all of the enormous bridges that take you over the huge lakes leading out to the
+Especially all of the enormous bridges that take you over the huge lakes

-Atlantic.
-We thought of pulling off in Connecticut and hitting the beach, but the map shows the towns as being a bit small and the last thing you want to do is pull
+leading out to the Atlantic.
+We thought of pulling off in Connecticut and hitting the beach, but the map shows the towns as being a bit small and the last thing

-of the highway with our setup unless you are fairly sure you a) know where you are going, and b) know that there will be parking for the house once you get
+you want to do is pull of the highway with our setup unless you are fairly sure you a) know where you are going, and b) know that there will be parking for the

-there.
-Not wanting to take a potential wrong turn we opted to stay on the highway and perhaps hit a couple views of the ocean once we get to New Jersey and
+house once you get there.
+Not wanting to take a potential wrong turn we opted to stay on the highway and perhaps hit a couple views of the ocean once we

-can take the Jeep out for a day trip up to the coast.
+get to New Jersey and can take the Jeep out for a day trip up to the coast.

 The bus on the road again

 Hmmm!
 Are those condos, or silos?
-You always see the most interesting things out here on the road
+You always see

 A great view of Lake Erie from the sky lift